GGonnerman/CS4550_Compiler/README.md

   - `semantic_analyzer.py`: Takes in a program and generates a symbol table and detects any semantic errors
   - `tm.py`: A collection of classes to easily build lines of TM code or comments
   - `code_generator.py`: Generates TM code from an AST and a symbol table
+  - `ir.py`: Classes used in the intermediate representation of the compiler
 - `src/compiler/programs`: The home for all user-facing program source code
   - `token_lister.py`: Takes in a program and prints its token in an easily readable format
   - `validator.py`: Takes in a program and prints whether it is a valid klein program or what issues arose when parsing